substratusai/substratusai.github.io/blog/2023-08-25-a-kind-llama.md

 import GitHubButton from 'react-github-btn'

-I was pleasantly surprised by how well the Llama 13b chat model was able to run on my laptop that has a RTX 2060.
-Because the RTX 2060 has just 6GB of GPU memory.
+I was pleasantly surprised by how well the Llama 13B Chat model was able to run on my laptop that has a mere RTX 2060 (6GB of GPU memory).
+My setup looked like this:
-Another cool fact, this all ran on a local K8s cluster on my laptop by using Kind.
+* Kind for deploying a single K8s cluster
+* Substratus as the K8s operator for ML workloads
+* Llama.cpp/GGML for fast serving and loading larger models on consumer hardware

 Now you might be thinking how did a 13 billion parameter model fit on just 6GB GPU memory?
 Shouldn't that require ~13 GB of GPU memory when serving the model in 4 bit mode?
-Yes it should, unless you use [llama.cpp](https://github.com/ggerganov/llama.cpp) which is a C++ port of Llama and allows us to run larger models with less GPU memory or with no GPU at all.
+Yes it should because 13 billion * 4 bytes / (32 bits / 4 bits) = 13 GB.
+[Llama.cpp](https://github.com/ggerganov/llama.cpp) allows us to load models in 2 bit mode and supports running on CPU only at low speeds.

 Want to try this out yourself?
 Follow a long for a fun ride.